 Many different types of nuts are popular foods for birds, including:

 - Brazil nuts

 Nuts can be a very reliable food source, and dozens of bird species will sample them.

 Bird Species That Eat Nuts

-Woodland bird species are the most common avian nut consumers.
+Woodland birds are the most common species that eat nuts.
 These birds are are accustomed to the food source and are readily adapted to forage for nuts easily, as well as cache an uneaten supply for winter.

-Birds with stronger, sturdier bills to fracture tough shells and prize out the nutritious nut meats are the most common nut consumers, but even smaller birds may be able to successfully feed on nuts.
+Birds with stronger, sturdier bills to fracture tough shells and prize out the nutritious nut meats are the most common nut consumers, but even smaller birds may successfully feed on nuts.
 Some birds, especially corvids, will even creatively drop nuts onto hard surfaces to crack the shells easily.

 The most popular birds that eat nuts include:

 - American robin

 - Black-capped chickadee